zachpmanson/notes/notes/Posts/Copilot Edited an Ad Into My PR.md

   - venting
 ---

-After a team member summoned Copilot to correct a typo in a PR, **Copilot edited my PR description to include and ad for itself and Raycast**.
+After a team member summoned Copilot to correct a typo in a PR of mine, **Copilot edited my PR description to include and ad for itself and Raycast**.

 ![[copilot-hell.png]]